Working Together for Boston Medical Center

 Please help to continue to build upon our success by supporting our wide range of programs and excellent standard of care.
 Through your generosity BMC will be able to sustain the programs we are all so proud of.
 By donating to any of the following programs, you are making it possible for BMC to achieve its mission every single day.

-Cancer Patient Support Services Fund
+Cancer Care Fund

 The cancer patient support services and outreach fund includes crucial but not reimbursable services for BMC patients such as culturally competent Patient Navigators to support patients after diagnosis of cancer through all phases of treatment; outreach workers to explain how uninsured individuals can receive regular and preventive health care; interpreter services; cancer support groups; care packages; transportation to appointments; complementary therapies such as massage and acupuncture; and survivors’ celebrations.